vuongducphuong/documentation/content/applications/finance/accounting/payments/internal_transfers.rst

 Internal transfers
 ==================

-In Odoo, internal money transfers can be made in a few clicks.
+In Leansoft, internal money transfers can be made in a few clicks.
 You need at least either two bank accounts, two cash journals, or one bank account and one cash journal.

 Configuration